TheLab-ms/website-makers/slingfest/index.md

 url: slingfest/
 save_as: slingfest/index.html

-TheLab.ms --a Plano-area maker space-- is excited to present the 6th Annual SlingFest on Sunday, October 30th beginning at 11:00 AM at Oak Point Park and Nature Preserve in Plano, TX.
+TheLab.ms is excited to present the 6th Annual SlingFest on Sunday, October 30th beginning at 11:00 AM at Oak Point Park and Nature Preserve in Plano, TX.

 ## What is SlingFest?